 Greetings from Goofy Faces!
 Thank you for applying for one of our artist positions.
-In order for us to consider you for our free training, we ask that you please participate in our caricature drawing exercise to help us determine your skill-level for drawing likenesses in order for you to qualify for our free caricature training.
+If you have applied for a position as a caricature artist, we ask that you please participate in our caricature drawing exercise to help us determine your skill-level for drawing likenesses in order for you to qualify for our free caricature training.
 If you were previously instructed and have already taken the test, no further action is required.
 Face painter applicants are not required to take this test.

 - Complete at least 6 out of the 8 available faces